 In order to be enrolled in QDWI you must:

 Medicare Savings Program - Qualified Medicare Beneficiary (QMB): pays for your Part A and B premiums, and your Medicare deductibles and co-insurance.

 In order to be enrolled in QMB you must meet monthly income and resource limits.

 Health First Colorado will pay for your Medicare deductibles and co-insurance.
-You are still responsible for small Colorado Medicaid co-payments, unless you are living in a nursing facility.
+You are still responsible for small Colorado Medicaid co-pays, unless you are living in a nursing facility.
 Medicaid co-pay costs vary depending on the service.
 Learn more in the Health First Colorado Benefits & Services Overview.

 Medicare Savings Program - Qualifying Individual (QI-1) pays for your Part B premium only

 In order to be enrolled in QI-1 you must meet these requirements:

 Medicare Savings Program - Specified Low-Income Medicare Beneficiary (SLMB) pays for your Part B premiums only